Sermons

 28 April 2019

 The sporting world has been divided in recent times regarding the punishment dished out on Rugby League player Israel Folau.
-In case you missed it, Folau posted a quote from the bible that offended some people because he said unless they repented of their sin that they would end up in hell.
-Irrespective of whether… Read more
+In case you missed it, Folau posted a quote from… Read more

 Sermon Easter Sunday – Who believes this nonsense?
 (Main Service 9am)